 Intramural Research Program

-Salary is commensurate with experience and accomplishments.
-A full Civil Service package of benefits (including retirement, health, life, and long-term care insurance, Thrift Savings Plan, etc.) is available.
+Salary is commensurate with research experience and accomplishments.
+A full Civil Service package of benefits (including retirement, health and life insurance, Thrift Savings Plan participation, etc.) is available.
 All employees of the Federal Government are subject to the conflict-of-interest statutes and regulations, including the Standards of Ethical Conduct.
-Additional information regarding CARD is available at the following website: https://www.nia.nih.gov/research/card.
+Additional information regarding the NIA IRP is available at the following website: www.irp.nia.nih.gov.

-To apply, please send cover letter, curriculum vitae and bibliography, a one-page mentoring and diversity impact statement, specifically detailing activities involving women and persons from other groups which are underrepresented in biomedical research, statement of research interest (1-2 pages), and three letters of recommendation (sent directly from the letter writers) to: Sarah Lewis, Program Specialist, Office of the Scientific Director, National Institute on Aging; Vacancy #CARD-22-03-SL; via email: firstname.lastname@example.org.
-Applications, including letters of recommendation, must reference the Vacancy #CARD-22-03-SL for consideration.
-The first round of reviews is expected to occur on or about September 27, 2022; however, applications will be accepted until the position is filled.
+To apply: Please send a cover letter, curriculum vitae, bibliography, statement of research interests, and three letters of recommendation to: Sarah Lewis, Supervisory Management Analyst, Office of the Scientific Director, National Institute on Aging, Vacancy #NIA-IRP-23-03-SL via email at email@example.com.
+Applications, including letters of recommendation, must reference the Vacancy #NIA-IRP-23-03-SL.
+The first round of reviews is expected to occur on or about July 24, 2023, however, applications will be accepted until the position is filled.